This recipe for One Pan Shrimp Asparagus Carbonara was an enormous hit with my family! AÂ quick and easy dish that is perfect for busy families.

 Instructions

-- In large non-stick skillet cook bacon until crisp.
+- Using a large non-stick skillet, cook the bacon until crisp.

-- Add onions and garlic, saute until onions are soft (about 2 minutes)
+- Add the onions and garlic and sauté until the onions are soft. (about 2 minutes)

-- Add shrimp and asparagus; cook an additional 3 minutes.
+- Add the shrimp and asparagus, cook an additional 4-5 minutes.

-- In small bowl mix together cream, egg yolks and parmesan cheese.
+- In a small bowl combine the cream, egg yolks, parmesan cheese, salt and pepper.

 Notes